We are under construction! During this process, some links will take you to our older website!

 Individuals with a strong background in developmental psychology will be in heaven and probably find the book considerably easier to understand.
 "Getting" Laske's new book on dialectical meta-systemic thinking will quickly separate the Evolutionary beginners and aficionados from the experts, qualified teachers, and dedicated practitioners.

-The news is spreading via word-of-mouth: this book is a must-read for anyone, who believes that optimized thinking processes is the best way to create success in almost any area.
-This book plus Dialectical Thinking and Adult Development by Michael Basseches hopefully, will find its way into all of the planet's most critical thinking applications where one is dealing with the analysis of multiple complex systems interacting with each other.
+Whether you're an Evolutioneer, or a corporate, government, or non-profit sector leader, I wholeheartedly recommend that you get this book fast.
+The news is spreading via word-of-mouth: this book is a must-read for anyone who believes that optimized thinking processes are the best way to create success in almost any area.
+This book, plus Dialectical Thinking and Adult Development by Michael Basseches, hopefully will find its way into all of the planet's most critical thinking applications where one is dealing with the analysis of multiple complex systems interacting with each other.

 Our organization highly recommends learning Dialectical Meta-Systemic thinking skills.
 It is a complex and advanced service that we have chosen to best leave with its originator, Prof. Otto Laske, and his InterDevelopmental Institute as well as other friends of our organization who are teaching their own variants of this vital skill set.